 The committee will consist of 15 members who are appointed by the YALSA Vice President/President-Elect for a one year term beginning immediately after the conclusion of one Midwinter Meeting and ending at the conclusion of the following Midwinter.

 The committee size is 15 members, and an administrative assistant, if requested.
-Up to five members from ACRL may
+Up to five members from ACRL may be appointed.

 The Chair will be appointed for a one year term by the Vice President/President Elect.
 While the primary role of the Chair is to facilitate the work of the committee, the Chair will have the right to participate in all committee activities.
 Access to the Internet and a willingness to communicate continuously and electronically with committee members are requirements for chairing the committee.